radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/04-editor.md

 ![Metadata creation](./images/metadata_creation.png "Metadata creation")

 This menu opens a wizard to create a new schema extension.
 The metadata id field is the name of the schema extension and it must be unique among all extensions in the project, created in the project or included in installed add-ons.
-Brainwave add-ons containing metadata always use a prefix `bw` for the metadata id.
+Identity Analytics add-ons containing metadata always use a prefix `bw` for the metadata id.
 The best practice is to use a prefix describing the project (or the customer) and then an explicit schema extension name in order to avoid conflicts, for example `acme_myfirstmetadata`.

 The best practice is to fill in the description of the created metadata with the purpose of the extension.
 This helps document what the schema extension will be used for.